maxrossello/redmine_app_timesheets/README.md

 ![Configuration](screenshots/PluginConfig.png)

-Configure the backing project and the backing tracker.
+Configure the backing project.
 The backing project is an administrative-only one, and will not be visible to users.

 Standard Redmine lists shared Target Versions to everybody (although they cannot be used by not project members).